intel-analytics/BigDL-2.x/ppml/trusted-cluster-serving/scala/docker-graphene/README.md

 Note that this only works for local cluster serving (for now).

 To test a specific component, pass one or more argument to it among the following:
-"redis", "flinkjm", "flinktm", "frontend", and "cluster".
+"redis", "flinkjm", "flinktm", "frontend", and "serving".
 For example, run the following command to check the status of the Flink job master.

 ```bash
 docker exec -it flink-local bash check-status.sh flinkjm